hpc-carpentry/hpc-carpentry.github.io/pages/assessment.md

 - [Post-Workshop Survey](https://www.surveymonkey.com/r/Preview/?sm=uN5QPa4MbF1_2BB1plbLWnL1ZUc7Nttqici0Nc0e3G4RahMwwGW5NUp4U5PKQDYmky)

 #### Analysis of Software and Data Carpentry's Pre- and Post-Workshop Surveys
- Jordan, Kari; Michonneau, François; Weaver, Belinda
 - [Full report](https://zenodo.org/record/1325464#.W2KGvNIzY2x) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.165858.svg)](https://doi.org/10.5281/zenodo.1325464)

-> Since November 17, 2015, Software Carpentry and Data Carpentry have collected information on learner demographics, perception of tools, and confidence in working with data.
-As we continue in our goal to streamline processes as The Carpentries, the Assessment Team completed an analysis of the pre- and post-workshop surveys for both Software Carpentry and Data Carpentry.
-The goal of this analysis is to understand the impact our workshops are having on learners, and how we can improve our surveys and assessment infrastructure.

 #### Long-Term Survey